cambridge/thesis/README.md

 # cam-thesis

-    a LaTeX thesis template for Cambridge PhD students
+>   _a LaTeX thesis template for Cambridge PhD students_

 Want to write a thesis?
+Well, here is what you need:

+1.  this template (just clone it with git),
-Well, all you need is this template, one of the existing samples&mdash;which can be found in the [`./Samples/`](https://github.com/cambridge/thesis/tree/master/Samples) folder&mdash;, and some content.
+2.  one of the existing samples (which can be found in the [`./Samples/`](https://github.com/cambridge/thesis/tree/master/Samples) folder), and
+3.  and some research content.

-The samples are typically neatly structured, have their own special cosmetic features, and are based on theses of other PhD students.
+The samples are based on other PhD students' theses.

 ## Quicker start